Fluid Statics

 Section Summary

-• A change in pressure applied to an enclosed fluid is transmitted undiminished to all portions of the fluid and to the walls of its container.
+- A change in pressure applied to an enclosed fluid is transmitted undiminished to all parts of the fluid and its container walls (Pascal’s Principle).

 Conceptual Questions